tejitejiteji/tejitejiteji/README.md

 ## Hi there 👋

+hi its teji

 <!--
+^^ javascript comment

+adding more hashtags makes the writing smaller

 **tejitejiteji/tejitejiteji** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: